qbnetworks/.github/profile/README.md

-## Hi there 👋
+# Hi there 👋

 We Masscollabs Services is leading to Software, Hardware and Science for the Internet Cyberspace with our own consciousness.
 We have our own roadmap and which is why we say we are a Free Software project.
 This is an open way to software and open infrastructures ...

-**Here are some ideas to get you started:**

-QB Networks is a Free Software company which is holding and maintaining [Masscollabs Services](https://www.masscollabs.xyz) and its subprojects
+QB Networks is a Free Software company which is holding and maintaining [Masscollabs Services](https://www.masscollabs.xyz) and its subprojects ...

 * [QB Networks](https://qbnetworks.xyz)
 * [Masscollabs Services](https://masscollabs.xyz)